Keeping warm and well this winter

 On this page we have put together some top tips to help everyone keep warm and well in Adur and Worthing this winter.

-1. Get your free flu jab
+Get your free flu and Covid-19 jabs

-2. Keep your home warm and healthy
+Keep your home warm and healthy

 By setting your heating to at least 18°C in winter poses minimal risk to your health when you are wearing suitable clothing.

-If you use an electric blanket, ensure you use as instructed and get it tested every three years.
+If you use an electric blanket, ensure you use it as instructed and get it tested every three years.

-- the Private Sector Housing team
+- or contact the Private Sector Housing team

 on private.sectorhousing@adur-worthing.gov.uk